mjamilasfihani/BHPGenerator/README.md

 	}

 ### Alert
-The default assets, like bootstrap and shards is using https://github.com/astoart/ui repository
+The default assets, like bootstrap is using https://github.com/astoart/ui repository.
+This third-party include pre-load screen.

 #### Note
 BHP.php is your html basic configuration, like meta, title and etc.